IRS audits of higher income taxpayers increase The IRS audited one in eight individuals with incomes over $1

 If you have any questions on setting up an FSA, whether as an employer or an employee, and which benefits must be covered and which are optional, please do not hesitate to call this office.

-Job-hunting expenses are generally deductible if you are not searching for a job in a new field.
-This can be useful in a tough job market.
+Job-hunting expenses are generally deductible as long as you are not searching for a job in a new field.
+This tax benefit can be particularly useful in a tough job market.
 It does not matter whether your job hunt is successful, or whether you are employed or unemployed when you are looking.

-Job-hunting expenses are generally deductible if you are not searching for a job in a new field.
-This can be useful in a tough job market.
+Job-hunting expenses are generally deductible as long as you are not searching for a job in a new field.
+This tax benefit can be particularly useful in a tough job market.
 It does not matter whether your job hunt is successful, or whether you are employed or unemployed when you are looking.

-The expenses are deductible as a miscellaneous itemized deduction.
-You can deduct job-hunting expenses if the amount of all your miscellaneous itemized deductions exceeds two percent of your adjusted gross income.
+Expenses directly connected with a job search are deductible as a miscellaneous itemized deduction.
+You can deduct job-hunting expenses if the amount of all your so-called miscellaneous itemized deductions exceeds two percent of your adjusted gross income.
 However, if you claim the standard deduction, you cannot deduct job-hunting expenses.
 Therefore, as a practical matter for many job seekers, job hunting expenses do not materialize as a tax deduction.

 For those who are able to use job seeking expenses as a deduction, it can be difficult to determine what a new field is.
 A professional photographer who pursues a job in the retail industry clearly is searching in a new field and cannot deduct any of his or her job-hunting expenses.
 But there are exceptions.
 The IRS has allowed persons who retired from the military to search for jobs in new fields and claim their job-hunting expenses.
 Taking a temporary job while searching for permanent employment in your current field will not be considered a job change that disqualifies your job-hunting expenses.